Black Point-Green Point, California: Commercial activity

 There are several businesses in Black Point-Green Point, such as Rossi's Deli (an old gas station built in the 1930s), Penske Truck Rental, Kelleher Lumber, and two self-storages.
 There used to be an inn built during the 1890s, but it burned down in the spring of 1976.
 Black Point also used to have a train station and a freight depot near the lumberyard.
-The Northwestern Pacific Railroad also used to operate a quarry in Black Point to produce ballast and fills for the railroad.
-Several of the scars still remain visible from Harbor Drive.
+Both the Northwestern Pacific Railroad and the Black Point Aggregates company used to operate a quarry in Black Point to produce ballast and fills for the railroad, as well as shipment abroad.
+The steep scars are still visible, although the flattened area is now part of the StoneTree Golf Course.
+Black Point was the location of the annual Northern California Renaissance Faire from 1971 to 1998, after which the site was developed into the StoneTree Golf Course.

 Demographics

-2010
+Black Point-Green Point first appeared as a census designated place in the 2000 U.S. census.

+2020

-The 2010 United States Census reported that Black Point-Green Point had a population of 1,306.
+The 2020 United States census reported that Black Point-Green Point had a population of 1,431.
 The population density was 506.2 PD/sqmi.
-The racial makeup of Black Point-Green Point was 1,185 (90.7%) White, 7 (0.5%) African American, 6 (0.5%) Native American, 45 (3.4%) Asian, 0 (0.0%) Pacific Islander, 28 (2.1%) from other races, and 35 (2.7%) from two or more races.
-Hispanic or Latino of any race were 112 persons (8.6%).
+The racial makeup of Black Point-Green Point was 80.0% White, 0.3% African American, 0.3% Native American, 6.4% Asian, 0.1% Pacific Islander, 3.4% from other races, and 9.5% from two or more races.
+Hispanic or Latino of any race were 10.0% of the population.

-The Census reported that 100% of the population lived in households.

-There were 578 households, out of which 109 (18.9%) had children under the age of 18 living in them, 315 (54.5%) were opposite-sex married couples living together, 30 (5.2%) had a female householder with no husband present, 22 (3.8%) had a male householder with no wife present.
-There were 45 (7.8%) unmarried opposite-sex partnerships, and 9 (1.6%) same-sex married couples or partnerships.
-148 households (25.6%) were made up of individuals, and 48 (8.3%) had someone living alone who was 65 years of age or older.
-The average household size was 2.26.
-There were 367 families (63.5% of all households); the average family size was 2.70.
+The whole population lived in households.
+There were 588 households, out of which 20.4% included children under the age of 18, 56.5% were married-couple households, 8.2% were cohabiting couple households, 19.6% had a female householder with no partner present, and 15.8% had a male householder with no partner present.
+24.1% of households were one person, and 13.6% were one person aged 65 or older.
+The average household size was 2.43.
+There were 401 families (68.2% of all households).

-The population was spread out, with 197 people (15.1%) under the age of 18, 69 people (5.3%) aged 18 to 24, 199 people (15.2%) aged 25 to 44, 550 people (42.1%) aged 45 to 64, and 291 people (22.3%) who were 65 years of age or older.
-The median age was 53.2 years.
-For every 100 females, there were 94.6 males.
-For every 100 females age 18 and over, there were 93.9 males.